SAEON/somisana-croco/README.md

 TODO

-# Tutorial: Run a dockerised forecast simulation locally
+# Tutorial: Use docker containers to run a forecast simulation locally

+TODO

+# Tutorial: Set up a server to run the forecast workflow

 TODO